-If you are interested in our Fall CSA, or would like more information about our future CSA programs, please sign up for our email list.
+If you are interested in our CSA, or would like more information, please sign up for our email list.

 CSA (Community Supported Agriculture) is a support system between farmers and eaters.
 CSA members invest in a seasons worth of produce at the beginning of the year and the farmers get much needed capital early in the season to operate the farm (purchasing seeds, equipment, soil ammendments, etc.).
 We encourage members to view this as a partnership.
 When times are good, we share the bounty--and when they aren't--well, we do the best we can to get you the food you need.
 Every year there are successes and failures and as a CSA member, you are joining us for the ride.